-Constructed during the first Saudi state and further developed under Ottoman rule, Ibrahim Palace is an architectural masterpiece.
+Constructed during the first Saudi state, Ibrahim Palace is an architectural masterpiece.
 Combining both traditional Arabic and military designs, it was first used as an army base and later as the headquarters of a garrison.
 Wander in to explore the Al-Qubba mosque, which is still in use today, the preserved rooms and a tiny museum full to the rafters with artifacts, photographs and other displays.
 Entry is free, but opening hours can vary, so check ahead of time.

 For lunch, fit in a side trip to Asfar Lake, also known as the Yellow Lake, which sits prettily on the edge of the city.
 Stretching 12km across the dunes, the lake is a popular spot with families and the perfect place to enjoy a shoreside picnic.
 The lake is only a few natural bodies of water in the Gulf and is home to some of the region’s most spectacular wildlife.
 There are no roads leading in, so an SUV is essential.
 For the best experience, hire a guide to get you there and show you the best off-road spots.